simetrikinc/hieroskopia/README.md

 ### Date-times:
 - Support to dates and datetime format
-- This library receive a series as input and try to return a dictionary with the format found in the series Based on the 1989 C (__Default__) or Snowflake Standard date time  format code.
+- This library receive a series as input and try to return a dictionary with the format found in the series Based on the 1989 C (__Default__) , Snowflake Standard or Java Simple date time format code.

 ### Numeric:
 - This library receive a series as input and try to return